phaustin/a301_students_eoas/notebooks/week7/writing_geotiffs_with_rioxarray.md

 ## Writing a quick-look png

-You can also matplotlib save the image as a png file for browsing
+You can also use matplotlib to save the image as a png file for browsing

 ```{code-cell} ipython3
 png_file = a301_lib.data_share / "pha/wv_ir_5km_rioxarray.png"